haybgq/cis385/source/report-1/report1.rst

    * Added additional notes to Getting Started page
    * Created and pushed first test script.
    * Updated ReadMe and Requirements files.
-   * Met with Prof. Craven to discuss Report 1 and demo first test case.
+   * Met with Dr. Craven to discuss Report 1 and demo first test case.
-   * Made updates to documentation following feedback from Prof. Craven
+   * Made updates to documentation following feedback from Dr. Craven.

 References
 ----------